Joseph Young was born in Glasgow, Lanarkshire, Scotland on 10th September 1919.

-Joseph Young enlisted into the Over-Seas Canadian Expeditionary Force on 29th April 1915 in Port Arthur.
-He gave his next of kin as Margaret Young, sister, address 31, pacific Street, Rhode Island, New York, U.S.A.
-Trade, Labourer, of single status, born in Glasgow, Scotland on 30th Sept, 1882.
+Joseph Young’s army records tell us that he enlisted into the Over-Seas Canadian Expeditionary Force on 29th April 1915 in Port Arthur.
+He named his next of kin as Margaret Young, sister, address 31, Pacific Street, Rhode Island, New York, U.S.A.
+He stated that he was a Labourer, of single status, born in Glasgow, Scotland on 30th Sept, 1882.
 On his medical form he was described as being 5ft 10ins tall with a fair complexion, blue eyes and brown hair, he had tattoos on the right forearm.

 After basic training in Canada, Joseph embarked for England and arrived on 3rd December 1915 when he was posted to an Army camp to complete training before being deployed to France with the 52nd Battalion of the Canadian Infantry on 20th December 1916.

-Joseph was promoted to Lance Corporal on 19th July 1916 in the Field being promoted to Corporal on 29th July 1916.
-He remained in the Field with the 52nd Battalion until 14th February 1917 when he was admitted to no. 9 Field Hospital at Etaples with Pyrexia of Unknown Origin, (Fever) he was sent back to the U.K. and spent time in various hospitals in Hastings, Colchester , Epsom and Uxbridge After a period of convalescence, Joseph was discharged from hospital on 24th April 1917 and transferred to 18th Reserve Battalion at Dibgate.
+Joseph was promoted to Lance Corporal on 19th July 1916 in the Field.
+He was promoted to Corporal on 29th July 1916.
+He remained in the Field with the 52nd Battalion until 14th February 1917 when he was admitted to no. 9 Field Hospital at Etaples with Pyrexia of Unknown Origin, (Fever) he was sent back to the U.K. He then spent time in various hospitals in Hastings, Colchester , Epsom and Uxbridge.
+After a period of convalescence, Joseph was discharged from hospital on 24th April 1917 and transferred to 18th Reserve Battalion at Dibgate.
 Joseph once again found himself hospitalised at Etchinghill Canadian Hospital on 10th May 1917 where he remained until 22nd June 1917 when he was discharged and remained in Lyminge, Kent until he was posted to Kinmel Park Army Camp in Rhyl on 9th December 1918 to await repatriation to Canada.